From the dish, to sound. TasteTune creates music inspired by flavor.

 This is considered one of the origins of “long-simmered dishes” like Ropa Vieja.

-Additionally, it is said that in Spain's Canary Islands, there was a tradition of using leftovers from a stew called “cocido” to prepare another dish called “ropa vieja.”
+Additionally, in Spain's Canary Islands, it is said there was a tradition of using leftovers from a stew called “cocido” to prepare another dish called “ropa vieja.”

 In other words, its origins as a dish are believed to lie in Spain, with the Canary Islands being one of its places of origin.